Help Us Save the Devil

 Devil Facial Tumour Disease (DFTD) is a fatal and infectious form of cancer affecting the Tasmanian devil (Sarcophilus harrisii)—the world’s largest marsupial carnivore.

-This extremely rare form of cancer—one of only three cancers known to spread like a contagious disease—is characterised by obvious facial tumours in affected devils.
+This extremely rare form of cancer is characterised by obvious facial tumours in affected devils.
 DFTD, which is thought to be transmitted by infected devils biting other devils, primarily affects adult animals and, once contracted, can spread quickly with devastating results.
-As the cancers develop and spread in infected animals, feeding and competing for food becomes progressively more difficult.
-Affected animals often die from starvation and the breakdown of their bodily functions within three to five months of infection.
+As the cancers develop in infected animals, feeding and competing for food becomes progressively more difficult.
+Affected animals often die from starvation and the breakdown of their bodily functions within six months of infection.

 We have created a one-hectare, free-range devil enclosure at Saffire to accommodate mature devils that have been part of the devil breeding program and whose genes are now well represented within the insurance population.
 This enclosure provides the devils with a safe, secure environment and high quality of life, while also freeing up space for more breeding devils within government facilities.
 In effect, the devil enclosure at Saffire is a luxury retirement home for devils who have played their part in helping to ensure the survival of their species.

 The Saffire devil enclosure also has the added benefit of allowing Saffire guests the incredible opportunity to see Tasmanian devils in a natural setting and to contribute to the continuing effort to save this iconic species.